top of page

 I personally use SpeTool router bits.
 They’re reasonably priced and very durable.
 You can purchase them through Amazon or directly from their Canadian website.
 While manufactured in China, I’ve used them for years without issue.

 Are there more expensive bits available?
 Yes.
 Have I needed them?
-No.
+No. Choose quality, but you don’t need to overspend when you’re starting out.

 4. Securing the Template and Routing the Inlay